aleris/redux-and-typescript-enhanced-example/README.md

 )
 ```

+Disadvantages of this approach are:
+* Still bloated
+* Action class types are repeated a lot in definition
+* One reducer per action (which arguably can be a good thing)

 The project also has a working configured setup for eslint, prettier and less.

 This project was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app).